vsaharan07/Food-Web/Team Meeting 1.md

 ### What each team member will accomplish before the next meeting

 Redwan Ibne Seraj Khan
--Make features of the Home Page.
+-Make features of the Home Page(Navigation Bar).

 Ankit Nerlakanti
 -Design the background and style of the home page.